Rudder Construction Intro.

 The typical case of the 'round peg rammed into a square hole' solution.

-This bracket is pretty much what comes with all commercial kits.
-I
+This bracket is pretty much what comes with all kits.
+I made it from

 Ann and the Double but the sterns

 were modified during construction to fit this particular shape.
 If